eduardoamendola/CloudFormation/README.md

 If not, a blue-green deployment method must be created.
 So you can replicate the stack to another one, and the ELB name(s) must be added to the ASG property "LoadBalancerNames", PLUS the HealthCheckType (ELB instead of EC2) and HealthCheckGracePeriod must be set.

 Note from ASG docs: If you have attached a load balancer to your Auto Scaling group, you can optionally have Auto Scaling include the results of Elastic Load Balancing health checks when determining the health status of an instance.
 After you add ELB health checks, Auto Scaling also marks an instance as unhealthy if Elastic Load Balancing reports the instance state as OutOfService.

+## Stack CLEANUP Process

+CloudFormation always wants to be able to roll back, so it'll create new resources to replace the old ones.
+If the update works, the old resources are deleted in the CLEANUP process.
+If the update fails, the old resources are still around.
+This applies for resources that require replacement.

+What happens during Cleanup after stack update?

+It deletes the resources that are not used anymore after an update is successfully completed.
+For example: Let's say you need to update a LaunchConfiguration, which is a resource that can't be edited so it has to be replaced.
+What CFN does is that it creates a new one, and once the new one is created successfully and replaced on the stack, it initiates the CLEANUP process to delete the old one.

+Why does CFN try to give each resource a unique name?

+If you're updating a resource that can't be edited, CFN creates a new one to replace it.
+However, as per example above, if you are creating a LaunchConfiguration and it already has a defined name, it won't be possible to create a new one with the same name.
+Therefore, CloudFormation creates a new one with a new random name.

+In case you have an ASG associated with this LC via a Ref function (and not hard-coded), than CFN replaces it for you as well but the update on the instances will only occur if you have a UpdatePolicy set-up.